FarronF/limerick-council-meetings/meetings/2023/09/25-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 17th July 2023.md

 Transport, the Minister of State at the Department of Transport with special responsibility for

-International and Road Transport and Logistics, the Taoiseach and the Tánaiste.--- 21
+International and Road Transport and Logistics, the Taoiseach and the Tánaiste.
+---
+21

 23.